 We have never worshiped the Lord on the foundation that we dug.
 Similar to

 Guatemala we may not see the completed work here in Cambodia.
+On this side of heaven we may never

 understand what is taking place.
 But as we are faithful with the things God